About

 The service area includes the neighborhoods of Lavender Lane, Even’Down, Happy Lane, West Beach Rd., Sunset Beach, and Joseph Whidbey State Park.

 There are 245 total parcels in the service area.
-The system is rated for 191 residential hookups.
-We presently have 185 paying member-customers and 176 residences are currently connected.
+The system is rated for 191 residential hookups currently.
+We presently have 187 accounts with 2 dormant, 185 paying member-customers and 183 metered.

 Our State ID Number: 363146